ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation

 \subsection{Kinodynamic Planning}

-In this experiment we demonstrate the performance of a learned model in tandem with a kinodynamic planner for a downstream task.
-The planning was conducted in the object’s state space, defined as $X=\SETwo $, with a control space $U = \R{3} $ corresponding to the pushing parameters described in \autoref{fig:foward_model}.
+In this experiment, we demonstrate the performance of learned models integrated with a kinodynamic planner for two downstream tasks.
+The planning was conducted in the object’s state space, defined as $\X = \SETwo$, with a control space $\mathcal{U} \subset \R{3} $ corresponding to the pushing parameters described in \autoref{sec:methodology}.